KomMonitor/kommonitor.github.io/docs/migration.md

 and the Web Client and changing some environment variables.
 Our [Docker Compose templates](https://github.com/KomMonitor/docker/blob/feature/multi-tenancy/prod/kommonitor/docker-compose.yml) provide working configurations.

-For the first startup after having your DB migrated, you have to add the environment variable `KOMMONITOR_MIGRATIONS=5.0.0` to your Data Management API container in the `docker-compose.yml` file.
+For the first startup after having your DB migrated, you have to enable the migration startup script by setting the following environment variables to your Data Management API container in the `docker-compose.yml` file:
+* `KOMMONITOR_MIGRATION_ENABLED=true`
+* `KOMMONITOR_MIGRATION_VERSIONS=5.0.0`

 This will execute some initial update routines at startup e.g., to initially create Keycloak groups for all your extsing organizational units.
-After successfull startup, delete this environment variable from your `docker-compose.yml` again.
+There are also two optional config params, which control the deletion of some deprecated legacy OrganizationalUnits and set to `true` by default:
+* `KOMMONITOR_MIGRATION_DELETE_LEGACY_ADMIN_ORGANIZATIONALUNIT=true`: deletes the default "kommonitor" OrganizationalUnit and all of its associated permissions
+* `KOMMONITOR_MIGRATION_DELETE_LEGACY_PUBLIC_ORGANIZATIONALUNIT=true`: deletes the deafault "public"  OrganizationalUnit and all of its associated permissions

+E.g., if you have associated the `kommonitor` OrganizationalUnit as owner for some datasets (which is not recommended), you can set `KOMMONITOR_MIGRATION_DELETE_LEGACY_ADMIN_ORGANIZATIONALUNIT` to `false` in order to preserve the `kommonitor ` OrganizationalUnit.

+Note: After successfull startup, set `KOMMONITOR_MIGRATION_ENABLED` to `false` again, to prevent another migration routine execution at next startup.